Many individuals applying for jobs that require background checks wonder, can you be denied employment for dismissed charges?

 Although it can play a factor, most employers will not look too closely at non-conviction information and in many cases will simply ignore this information entirely.

 If an employer does use this information as means to deny employment, then they are required by the FCRA to provide the specific reason that employment was denied.
-When it comes to how do you know if you failed an employer background check, they are legally required to contact the individual with the results of the criminal history check, if this was a factor in the decision.
+When it comes to how you know if you failed an employer background screening, they are legally required to contact the individual with the results of the criminal history check, if this was a factor in the decision.

 Charge vs Conviction Background Check